-How can the system be set up in a way that supports the identification of intended concepts, terms, and technologies that enable communication without forcing everyone to understand things in exactly the same way?
+How do your systems and processes support the identification of intended concepts, standards, and interpretations of data that enable communication without forcing everyone to understand things in exactly the same way?

-Are there mechanisms for users to defend points of view or persuade others to the importance of a claim?
+Are there mechanisms for users to defend interpretations of data or persuade others to the importance of a claim?

-Does the CIS encourage a heightened awareness of who will enable an effective and efficient response, who has the necessary data, and who would benefit from shared data?
+How do your systems and processes encourage awareness of who has the necessary data, and who would benefit from sharing data?

-Via a CIS, different stakeholders have the potential to interact and/or engage with each other’s data and resources in ways that build mutual understanding and support.
+When working together, different stakeholders have the potential to interact and/or engage with each other’s data and resources in ways that build mutual understanding and support.
 For example, if an emergency call is made, the telecoms company will disclose the caller’s location to emergency agencies.
 Or, a range of NGOs, such as the Red Cross, that work closely with the government and commercial organizations, such as insurance companies, supermarkets or hotels, may share information about victims and local resource needs.
-For successful interactions, plans, standards, protocols, and official terminology need to be treated as resources, not rules written in stone.

 Schmidt, K. (1991).
 Riding a Tiger, or Computer Supported Cooperative Work.
 Second European Conference on Computer Supported Cooperative Work, September 25-27, 1991, Amsterdam, The Netherlands, pp. 1-16.
 [Link]